freeCodeCamp/freeCodeCamp/docs/index.md

 ## Translations

-We are localizing freeCodeCamp.org to world languages starting with Chinese and Espanol.
+We are localizing freeCodeCamp.org to world languages starting with Chinese and Español.
 We will be expanding the translations to more languages.

 To help us with this massive effort, we have integrated our open-source code-base & curriculum with [Crowdin](https://crowdin.com/).
 You can read all about this in our [announcement here](https://www.freecodecamp.org/news/world-language-translation-effort).
-We encourage you read the announcement and share it your friends to get them excited about this.
+We encourage you to read the announcement and share it your friends to get them excited about this.

-It's our dream to provide you with resources to learn, no matter the world language you speak.
+It's our dream to provide you with the resources to learn, no matter the world language you speak.

 **If you're interested in translating, here are the guides to translate our [curriculum](how-to-translate-files.md), the [learning platform](how-to-translate-the-website.md) and our [Contributing guidelines](https://translate.freecodecamp.org/contributing-docs).**